-Amplio Network is based in downtown Seattle, but we work internationally.
+Amplio is based in downtown Seattle, but we work internationally.
 We are frequently on the road in North America, Sub-Saharan Africa, Europe, and various others countries, islands, and continents.
-If you’d like to meet with a member of our team or one of our affiliates, please get in touch.
+If you’d like to meet with a member of our team, please get in touch.

 Founder and Executive Director